 public event SampleDelegate SampleEvent;

-If you observe above event declaration, first we declared a delegate (SampleDelegate) and we made that delegate as an event (SampleEvent) by using event
+If you observe the above event declaration, first we declared a delegate (SampleDelegate), and we made that delegate as an event (SampleEvent) by using event keyword.

-In c#, to raise an event we need to invoke the event delegate and subscribe to an event using +=
+In c#, to raise an event, we need to invoke the event delegate and subscribe to an event using += operator.
+If you want to unsubscribe from an event, then use -= operator.

-To respond to an event, we need to define an event handler method in the event receiver and this method signature must match with the signature of event delegate.
+To respond to an event, we need to define an event handler method in the event receiver, and this method signature must match with the event delegate's signature.
 In the event handler, you can perform actions that are required whenever the event is raised, such as getting the user input after a click on the button.

-Following is the example of declaring and raising an event using underlying delegate type in c# programming language.
+Following is the example of declaring and raising an event using the underlying delegate type in the c# programming language.

 using System;